-Relationships can be complicated – most of us know this and have experienced it.
+Relationships can be complicated; most of us know this and have experienced it.
 The relationship curve does not stay the same all through your marriage or whatever form of long-term relationship you have chosen.
+When you’re slowly drifting apart or feeling disconnected but can’t do anything to salvage the situation, figuring out ways to reconnect with your spouse can be the lifeboat you need.

-Like the stock exchange, there are highs and lows, wins and losses in every relationship.
-And, a major low point is a loss of connection in relationship for various reasons.
-You might be thinking, “How to reconnect with your spouse?
-Is it even possible in the first place?”
+Like the stock exchange, there are highs and lows, good times and bad times, and wins and losses in every relationship.
+A major low point is a loss of connection in a relationship for various reasons.
+If you feel disconnected from your partner over the course of your marriage, you might be wondering how to reconnect with your partner and if it’s even possible.

-People in strong and healthy relationships will tell you that connections in a marriage do suffer when financial issues happens, when the loss of a dear one like a child or a parent hits you, or when cheating takes place or when simply too much space takes over the relationship.
+People in strong and healthy relationships will tell you that connections between married couples suffer when there are financial issues, when the loss of a dear one like a child or a parent hits you, or when there’s infidelity.
+However, it doesn’t always take a major setback to drive a wedge between a couple.

-Marriage is something you need to work on constantly, so even when the connection wanes in phases how willing you are to reconnect with your spouse will actually decide the fate of your relationship.
+Boredom, monotony, a lack of effort, and complacency can also cause partners to drift apart.
+Marriage needs constant work and nurturing to last.
+So even when the connection wanes in phases, how willing you are to reconnect with your spouse will decide the fate of your relationship.

 When You Feel Disconnected With Your Spouse: 6 Causes

-Loss of connection in a relationship can happen anytime.
-It can happen in the first year of marriage itself or it can happen when you’ve been happily married for 20 years.
+A loss of connection in a relationship can happen at any time.
+It can happen in the first year of marriage itself or it can happen after you’ve been happily married for 20 years.
 To regain emotional connection can become a lifetime of work, regardless of how long you’ve been together.

 1. Adjustment issues